 Simply giving people suggestions to get better is not always the most effective approach.
 Therapists, like Paul McKenna, who advocate this approach, give the impression that it is the therapist who is the one in control and who is seen as a kind “Miracle Worker”!
 When the therapist then makes claims to the effect he can cure you and you see him in this light on TV shows and newspaper articles and in books how could you not form the impression that the therapist is the one in control and once again you are like the volunteer on stage.

-The kind of therapy used by Paul McKenna is Suggestion Therapy and though it can be very effective it does not always work.
+The kind of therapy used by Paul McKenna is Suggestion Therapy and though it an effective treatment for certain conditions Analytical Hypnotherapy is recommended for more deep rooted emotional conditions.

 Hypno-Psychotherapy or Analytical Hypnotherapy